some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

+Rationale:
-Rationale: This is required to catch mismatches in Service definitions and allows debugging tools to identify the Service Interface used, if version is used.
+This is required to catch mismatches in Service definitions and allows debugging tools to identify the Service Interface used, if versioning is used.

-.. heading:: Message Type [8 Bit]
+.. heading:: Message Type [8 bit]
     :id: feat_req_someip_94
     :layout: focus
     :style: clean

-Message Type [8 Bit]
+Message Type [8 bit]
 ====================

 .. feat_req:: 🎯